-6.7.1 To preview the document before printing:
+6.7.1 Preview of document before printing:

-- Click the Microsoft Office button. - Select Print/Print Preview.
+• Click the Microsoft Office button.

+- Select Print/Print Preview.
 The document opens in Print Preview format. - Click on Print to print the document.
 If we wish to close Print Preview, press Close Print Preview to exit the preview format and make changes to the document.

-Print Preview Format can be used :
+Print Preview Format can be used:

 6.7.2.
-To Modify margins
+Modifying margins

 - To Change page orientation

-- To change page size
+- To Change page size

 - To Zoom in and out to view various parts of the document

 - To View multiple pages

 - To Access to Word Options to change several Word settings

-🔒 🖓 - U ) ÷
+B) -

 New Preview and print the document

-Open Print Select a printer, number of copies, and other printing options before printing.
+Print Select a printer, number of copies, and other printing options before printing.

 S ave Quick Print Send the document directly to the default printer without making changes.

-Save A s → Print Preview Preview and make changes to pages before printing.
+Save A s > Print Preview Preview and make changes to pages before printing.

 Print >

-✓ Prepare →
+✓ Prepare ►

-Sen d ►
+Sen d →

-₽ u blish →
+Publish >

 Close

-🔛 Word Opt i ons 🗙 E x it Word
+Word Options X Exit Word